hapostgres/pg_auto_failover/docs/architecture.rst

      possible, taking care of rule 1 first.

 It is important to understand that pg_auto_failover is optimized for *Business Continuity*.
-In the event of losing a single node, then pg_auto_failover is capable of continuing the PostgreSQL service, and prevents any data loss when doing so, thanks to PostgreSQL *Synchronous Replication*.
+In the event of losing a single node, pg_auto_failover is capable of continuing the PostgreSQL service, and prevents any data loss when doing so, thanks to PostgreSQL *Synchronous Replication*.

-That said, pg_auto_failover design trade-off towards business continuity involves relaxing replication guarantees to *asynchronous replication* in the event of a standby node failure.
-This allows the PostgreSQL service to accept writes when there's a single server available, and this opens the service for potential data loss if now the primary server were to be failing too.
+That said, there is a trade-off involved in pg_auto_failover's design.
+The business continuity bias relaxes replication guarantees for *asynchronous replication* in the event of a standby node failure.
+This allows the PostgreSQL service to accept writes when there's a single server available, and opens the service for potential data loss if the primary server were also to fail.

 .. figure:: ./tikz/arch-single-standby.svg
    :alt: pg_auto_failover Architecture for a standalone PostgreSQL service